Fabmans06/WorkbookToolkit/README.md

 # WorkbookToolkit
 A simple AutoHotkey script for SvPO's Workbook.

-How to install?
-Download the installer from the releases tab, it will automatically install the script and make it auto start with the system.
+How to use?
+Simply download the newest version from the releases tab.